 If you’re staying multiple nights, there’s even less reason why you shouldn’t be able to get a room for CUC$15.
 You could also try to negotiate breakfast into the price.

-We usually grabbed a couple of pan con tortilla (bread with omelette) from a local peso stall for breakfast – they are usually 3-4 pesos each.
-For more information, see our post Peso Street Food in Cuba: Eat for $1 a Day.
+We usually grabbed a couple of pan con tortilla (bread with omelette) from a local peso Cuban street food stall for breakfast – they are usually 3-4 pesos / $0.12-$0.16 each.

 However, if you’re keen on breakfast at the casa, negotiate it into your room rate rather than paying separately, and you can save a few pesos.